 Driving by a housing tract on your way to work gives you a daily view of houses going up.
 However, it is easy to be fooled into thinking those houses are going up in mere weeks.
 As a general rule, three months is the bare minimum.
 It can take some builders up to six months to complete a tract home.
 If you are building a custom-designed home on a separate parcel of land, expect six months to a year.

 In a tract home environment, builders are working with a small number of pre-defined floor plans open to some modification.
 They are not working with individual architects and new plans for every house.
 But when you are doing a custom build, builders and architects have to work together.
 Sometimes they clash.

-Sparano + Mooney, a Utah architect that designs luxury homes throughout the Park City area, says that it isn’t unusual for architects and builders to not see eye-to-eye.
-They recommend choosing an architect first, and then letting that architect recommend a builder with whom they have past experience.
+Sparano + Mooney, a Utah architect who designs luxury homes throughout the Park City area, says that it isn’t unusual for architects and builders to not see eye-to-eye.
+They recommend choosing an architect first and then letting that architect recommend a builder with whom they have past experience.